Seacor Power

-The Seacor Power was a 234 ft, 265 Class liftboat, constructed in 2002, belonging to Seacor Marine and flagged in the United States.
+Seacor Power was a 234 ft, 265 Class liftboat, constructed in 2002, belonging to Seacor Marine and flagged in the United States.
 The ship was powered by two Caterpillar 3508B@1900hp engines.

 Capsizing incident

 On April 13, 2021 Seacor Power capsized in the Gulf of Mexico, around 8 mi off Port Fourchon, Louisiana, United States.
 Rescue attempts resulted in six successful rescues (one each by two United States Coast Guard (USCG) ships, and four by civilian vessels).
 The other 13 crew members are confirmed or presumed to have died.
 The search for survivors was called off by the Coast Guard on April 19, 2021.